 Again, it’s likely to be cheaper to outsource than employ someone permanently.

 - Do you have seasonal peaks in sales?

 Don’t invest in warehouse infrastructure that’ll only be used for a few weeks a year – outsource instead.

-Read how The Literary Gift Company realised the time was right to outsource.
+The Literary Gift Company is just one of many of our clients who ran out of storage space and so realised the time was right to outsource.

 When you outsource your fulfilment, you’ll be able to:

 Hours wasted packing boxes, standing in Post Office queues or dealing with customer complaints will be a thing of the past.
 Instead, you’ll be able to focus on what really matters to you – whether that’s growing your business, developing new products, catching up with friends and family, or simply having more ‘you’ time.

 Outsourcing your fulfilment means there’s no need to invest in new premises, warehouse management systems, staff or slow-selling product lines.
 Instead, we’ll worry about the infrastructure and give you the tools to manage your inventory.

 - Manage your inventory